Chiru/FIWARE-POIDataProvider/docs/POI_Data_Provider__Installation_and_Administration_Guide.md

 Now, the POI browser can be accessed using a web browser at [_{your\_poi\_server}_/pois](#) .
 The POIs can be added, edited, and deleted at [_{your\_poi\_server}_/pois/edit_poi.html](#) .

+## Site Administration

+### User management

+Configuring the basic access rights for _hard users (those cannot be configured via web interface)_ is explained in the section <a href="#configuring_hard_users">Configuring the basic access rights</a>.

+To manage users log in (admin rights needed) to &lt;your\_poi\_server>/poi_dp/user_management.html .
+Remember to log out when you are done.

+#### <a id="adding_a_user" name="adding_a_user"></a>Adding a user

+* Press "New user"
+* Press a plus sign to add a data field.
+* Add and fill at least the fields name, email, and permissions.
+ * name must be unique
+ * email is a default address for sending the invitation to register
+ * permissions - _check the boxes to grant permissions_
+     * admin - can add, modify, and delete users
+     * add - can add POIs
+     * update - can modify and delete POIs
+     * view - can view POIs.
+Not needed for open data servers.
+* Press Save - Note allow a pop-up, if prevented opening
+* If the server cannot send the invitation mail, a pop-up email form appears.
+Check the subject and the message, and edit if needed.
+If automatic filling of an email is not available, you may copy the data from under the text "User added.".
+The registration URL is important.
+Send to the user.

+#### Editing user information

+* Right-click the user entry: _User Name, email_ .
+* Select **Edit**
+* Edit data and Save.

+You may remove accepted login authentications by unchecking entries under identifications.
+Keys of the identifications are of form &lt;provider>:&lt;id> .

+#### Disable a user

+Disabling removes all access rights and login authentications of the user.
+A disabled user cannot log in to the system.
+It is also impossible to re-register using an old invitation.
+This is the recommended method to remove users from the system.

+* Right-click the user entry: _User Name, email_ .
+* Select **Disable**

+#### Delete a user

+**Note:** Deleting user data causes loss of historical "who updated this" information.
+Consider hitting _Cancel_ and disabling the user instead.

+Deleting a user is intended for removing erroneously created users who have not entered any data to the site.

+* Right-click the user entry: _User Name, email_ .
+* Select **DELETE!**

+#### New registration call

+This is intended for

+* enabling a disabled user
+* enabling another authentication for the user

+Do this:

+* Right-click the user entry: _User Name, email_ .
+* Select **New Call to Register**

+Send the mail manually, if needed - just as in <a href="#adding_a_user">Adding a User</a>.

 ## Diagnosis Procedures